COMP 7001 Advanced Routing

 Coordinator Ante Prodan Opens in new window

 Description As a Cisco Academy, Western Sydney University can offer students the opportunity to study the Cisco Certified Network Professional course Implementing Cisco IP Routing (ROUTE).
-This online unit will provide the knowledge, understanding and skills to deploy and manage a range of internal and external routing protocols for a large scale internetwork using Cisco equipment.
+This online subject will provide the knowledge, understanding and skills to deploy and manage a range of internal and external routing protocols for a large scale internetwork using Cisco equipment.
 Students will be expected to undertake individual research to contextualise Cisco in the broader networking environment.
-The unit provides hands-on lab experience via Netlabs?.
-If students successfully complete this unit they can progress to CCNP ROUTE certification.
+The subject provides hands-on lab experience via Netlabs?.
+If students successfully complete this subject they can progress to CCNP ROUTE certification.

 School Computer, Data & Math Sciences

 Students must be enrolled in the online program Master of Advanced Networking or any other postgraduate Western Sydney University program where this subject can be taken as an unspecified elective and where there are sufficient credit points available in the study program.